karthigeyanrgs/Phase-change-with-enthalpy/README.md

 [Geo-fluid-dynamics](https://github.com/geo-fluid-dynamics/phaseflow-fenics)

 ## Acknowledgement
-I would like to thank Professor Julia Kowalski and Mr. Alexander G. Zimmerman
+I would like to thank Professor Julia Kowalski and Mr. Alexander G. Zimmerman for providing me an oppurtunity to contribute towards their project.